fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 If you were expecting a beautifully colored and stylized map centered on the lower 48 (as are most county maps you see online), you may be a bit underwhelmed at this point.
 As mentioned earlier, this is not a limitation of QGIS, but a problem of expectations.
 All we asked it it do was display outlines of US counties, and that's exactly what it did.

 Note the very zoomed out view so that all of the Hawaiian islands and Guam can fit in the display area.
-You can click the Zoom icon at the top and draw a rectangle onto an area you'd like to zoom in to (perhaps the continental US) to see the more familiar-looking boundaries at a smaller scale.
+To zoom in, you can use the scroll wheel of your mouse, or you can click the Zoom icon at the top and draw a rectangle onto an area you'd like to zoom in to (perhaps the continental US) to see the more familiar-looking boundaries at a smaller scale.
 Notice that because this is a vector image (and not a raster image like a JPG or PNG or TIF), the image doesn't get fuzzier as you zoom in (QGIS simply redraws the image at the appropriate scale).

 If you want to get back to your original zoom level, or you accidentally zoom super far in or out (it will happen eventually!), right-click on the layer name on the left in the Layers pane and select the topmost option, "Zoom to Layer".